TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 />
 ```

-The password gets stored to local storage, so I don't need to type it in each time.
+The password gets stored to local storage so that I don't need to type it in each time.

 ```js
 const passwordInput = document.querySelector("#password")